Bet you didn’t realize an ingredient is missing from your favorite peach pie. 😉

-Pretty bold statement for a Monday, right?
+Pretty bold statement, right?
 Look at this peach beauty!

 A smoothie inspired this pie recipe.
 I blended my favorite green ginger citrus smoothie the other week and replaced the orange with a peach.
 Clearly the smoothie wasn’t cutting it because all I could think about was combining these flavors into a dessert and, naturally, pie came to mind first.
 See ya later, spinach.